maudzung/Complex-YOLOv4-Pytorch/README.md

 - Camera calibration matrices of object data set _**(16 MB)**_: for visualization of predictions
 - Left color images of object data set _**(12 GB)**_: for visualization of predictions

-Please make sure that you construct the source code & dataset directories structure below.
+Please make sure that you construct the source code & dataset directories structure as below.

 For 3D point cloud preprocessing, please refer to the previous works:
 - [VoxelNet-Pytorch](https://github.com/skyhehe123/VoxelNet-pytorch)